-I often wondered if my homeschool was actually going to help my kids in their adult life.
+The thought crossed my mind many times during the 10 years I homeschooled our kids.
 I wanted my kids to make wise decisions.
 To think Biblically as they make decisions.
 Use the grid of Scripture in all areas of their adult life.

 After much research, as well as trial & error, I landed upon a 3-step strategy that truly helped our kids.
-They are all adults now, striving to make Biblical decisions.
+They are all adults now, thinking for themselves and striving to make Biblical decisions.

-So next Tuesday, I want to share my strategy that I used with my own kids…one that really helped my kids learn how . . .
+Next Tuesday, I want to share the strategy that I used with my own kids…one that really helped my kids learn how . . .

 To think for themselves.